-Click on image to open in fresh window.
+Click on any image to expand

 This is quite mystical.
 In some parts of Asia, we believe there are spirits which reside in trees.
 Here, the British artist Karel Bata marries the persona of the tree with the portraits of people who had inspired him.
 Look closely at the details as the projections are set against the tree… then watch as it blinks and morphs into another face.
 Ingenious.